coffeeringsdesign/IndependentProject2/README.md

 ## Objectives

 _Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.
+X

 Commits are made regularly with clear messages that finish the phrase "It will…".
+X

-Project README that includes, bare minimum: author name program name detailed setup instructions description copyright and license information
+Project README that includes, bare minimum: author name X program name X detailed setup instructions X description X copyright and license information X

 Site uses branching to return the result.
+X

 jQuery is used to show and hide the result.
+X

 Form gathers input from the user.
+X

 Variable names are descriptive of what they represent.
+X

-Web page is styled using Bootstrap and custom CSS. xxxxxx
+Web page is styled using Bootstrap and custom CSS.
+X

 The project is in a presentable, portfolio-quality state.
+X

 Required functionality is in place by the Friday deadline.
+X

 Project demonstrates understanding of concepts covered this week.
-If prompted, you are able to discuss your code with an instructor using correct terminology xxxxxx._
+If prompted, you are able to discuss your code with an instructor using correct terminology X._

 ## Support and contact details